-Irvine Police Explorers
+Irvine Police Explorer Program

-The Irvine Police Department (IPD) Explorers provides teens who may be interested in a career in law enforcement with a comprehensive volunteer program, including training, competition, service and practical experiences.
-Character development, physical fitness, good citizenship, patriotism and volunteerism are integral components of the overall program.
-Through their involvement in the program, Explorers develop an awareness of the purpose, mission and objectives of law enforcement agencies.
+The Irvine Police Department (IPD) Explorers provides teens who may be interested in a career in law enforcement with a comprehensive volunteer program, including training, competition, service, and practical experiences.
+Character development, physical fitness, good citizenship, patriotism, and volunteerism are integral components of the overall program.
+Through their involvement in the program, Explorers develop an awareness of the purpose, mission, and objectives of law enforcement agencies.

-The IPD Explorer program offers the unique opportunity for young adults to work alongside law enforcement professionals.
+The IPD Explorer program offers a unique opportunity for young adults to work alongside law enforcement professionals.
 Using training provided by IPD, Explorers provide traffic control, assist at community events and DUI checkpoints, and provide support to various divisions of the Department.
 The Irvine Explorer Honor Guard represents IPD by presenting the Nation’s Colors at events and adhering to flag etiquette.

 While the program exposes participants to a career in law enforcement, the desire to pursue a career in policing is not required.
 Many former Explorers now serve the City of Irvine as police officers, dispatchers, traffic investigators, and public safety assistants.
 The training and experiences gained in the Explorer program are skills that extend beyond law enforcement to building life experience, confidence, and friendships.